-- Remove all the items from your kitchen counters, just temporarily!
-Place them out of the kitchen, evaluate, and only take back those items that get used frequently.
+- Remove all items from your kitchen counters, just temporarily!
+Place them out of the kitchen; evaluate, and only take back the items that are used frequently.
 Relocate the infrequently used items to an out of the way spot where they won’t be an eyesore.

 - Sort your mail and papers as soon as you walk into the house.
-Create a place for the different types of papers to avoid paper piles.
+Create a place for the different types of papers to avoid messy piles.

-- Check for outdated medications and dispose of.
+- Check for outdated medications and dispose of them.

-- Throw out the unused half-empty old bottles of odd things in the bathrooms.
+- Throw out any old unused half-empty bottles of stuff in the bathrooms.
 Don’t forget to look around the tubs and showers for old bottle clutter.

-- Set a timer and go through stuffed drawers.
+- Set a timer and go through overstuffed drawers.
 Clean out one a day.
 Put organizers in the freshly cleaned drawers to encourage new organizing practices.

 - When sorting through your clothes, keep what makes you look good and feel good.
 Let go of the rest.

-- Put a box for donations in your laundry room.
-Weed through the outgrown as it goes through the laundry cycles.
+- Put a box for donations in your laundry room, weeding through outgrown clothes as they come through the laundry.

 Lifestyle thought processes are key to living clutter free.

 If you look around and still see too much stuff, then start asking yourself some questions about the importance of the things in your home.